 We exclusively use energy saving bulbs throughout the hotel to reduce energy costs.

-Please help us reduce energy wastage by switching off lights, fans and TV’s when
+Please help us reduce energy wastage by switching off lights, fans and TV’s when leaving a room.

 Locally Sourced Produce